apache/airflow/CONTRIBUTING.rst

    for example: ``git rebase 5abce471e0690c6b8d06ca25685b0845c5fd270f --onto apache/master``

 6. If you have no conflicts - that's cool.
 You rebased.
 You can now run ``git push --force-with-lease`` to push your changes to your repository.
-That should trigger the build in CI if you have a Pull Request opened already.
+That should trigger the build in our CI if you have a Pull Request opened already.

 7. While rebasing you might have conflicts.
 Read carefully what git tells you when it prints information